Availability of Institutional and Financial Assistance Information

 - The exit counseling information the school provides and collects for student borrowers; and

-- Contact information for university offices available for disputes concerning federal, institutional and private loans.
+- Contact information for university offices is available for disputes concerning federal, institutional and private loans.

 - Tuition and fees;